microsoft/winget-pkgs/Moderation.md

 When moderation was initially implemented, several objective criteria were observed.
 These included the number of Pull Requests (PR)s made, the length of time they had been active in the project, and their interaction with others who submitted PRs.

 Our intent was not to introduce a numbers game for others to achieve and automatically become a moderator.
 Our intent going forward is to ensure the community is sufficiently supported by individuals who have the technical knowledge and a proven track record of success.
+Becoming a moderator is like becoming a [Microsoft Most Valuable Professional](https://mvp.microsoft.com/Pages/what-it-takes-to-be-an-mvp).
+There isn't a set formula.
+We're looking at what individual contributors are doing, and how they are doing it.
+If the need arises to add additional moderators, nominations may come from one of the core team members, or an existing moderator.
+The nomination will be publicly disclosed in a discussion.
+If the nominee agrees to the requirements in this document, they may be awarded the status of moderator.

 ## Expectations